-Marble Kitchen Countertop Edge Profiles: Bullnose, Bevel, Ogee, and Waterfall
+Marble Countertop Edge Profile Guide: Bullnose, Bevel And Waterfall

 The edge profile of your marble countertop is a small detail with outsized impact.
 It's where your hand rests while cooking, what you see at eye level while seated at a bar stool, and the line that defines the countertop's visual weight.